Pometry/Raphtory/docs/user-guide/ingestion/3_dataframes.md

     - `OS_version`
     - `primary_function`
     - `uptime_days`
-- Constant properties
+- Metadata
     - `server_name`
     - `hardware_type`
-- `datasource` - an additional shared constant property which labels the origin of the information
+- `datasource` - an additional shared metadata entry which labels the origin of the information

 The resulting graph and an example node/edge are then printed to show the data fully converted.